 Diagnosis of Schizophrenia

-• Initial Appointment Check-up: During this appointment, the mental health professional would ask about the medical history of both you and your family.
-This helps to assess mood patterns, cognitive abilities, academic performance reports, and any previous problems with substance abuse.
+During this appointment, a mental health expert will ask not only about you but also your family's medical reports to aid in assessing mood patterns, cognitive abilities, academic performance reports, and any previous problems with substance abuse.

-• Physical Exams: To assess your physical health, the physician might prescribe blood tests, physical exams, and imaging tests such as Computed Tomography (CT) and Magnetic Resonance Imaging (MRI).
+A physician might prescribe blood tests, and physical tests such as Computed Tomography (CT) and Magnetic Resonance Imaging (MRI) to assess your physical health.

 Treatment of Schizophrenia